-Rembrandt was seven years old when he went to the Latin School, which he attended from 1616 to 1620.
+Rembrandt was ten years old when he went to the Latin School, which he attended from 1616 to 1620.
 The forerunner of today’s grammar school, the Latin School provided preparatory training for university.
 Conversations and lessons were held exclusively in Latin.
 It was here that Rembrandt also first learned to sketch.
 He studied drawing here with Henricus Rieverlinck, his first art teacher.Get a portrait sketch

 Leiden is the birthplace of Rembrandt van Rijn.
 Here he grew into a master painter during the first 25 years of his life and created many famous works.
 During the Leiden Rembrandt Days, the historic center is transformed into authentic seventeenth-century atmospheres, complete with hundreds of actors and extras, historical attributes and boats, performances and surprising activities from that time.
 A large historical theater is being performed that you can walk through yourself, even Rembrandt is said to still find his way today.
 Discover it in Leiden!
 Free to visit on 8 and 9 July 2023.